 They might also seem extremely relaxed or sedated, falling asleep while talking or wandering about in a bit of a daze, most of the time.
 In addition, the addict might ask for money or steal household items in order to raise money to buy drugs.
 The addict might see multiple doctors, all in a row, hoping to receive multiple prescriptions for oxycodone.
 The addict might also begin to miss school or work because he or she is too intoxicated to attend.
 All of these symptoms should be considered signs of abuse.

+Differentiating people who take oxycodone for medical reasons and people who are addicted to oxycodone can be difficult, but a few simple rules apply.
+A study published in the American Journal of Psychiatry found that of those admitted to a detoxification program for oxycodone abuse, 78 percent were not using the drug for any medical reason.
 In other words, they did not have a prescription for the drugs, and they weren’t using the drugs to treat an underlying problem.
 Instead, they were buying or stealing the drugs in order to get high.
 People who do take oxycodone to treat painful conditions have a prescription, and their doctors monitor their use.
 They don’t exhibit many side effects, and they don’t take the drugs for fun.
 They shouldn’t be considered addicts.
 But, people who take the drugs on a recreational basis without any sort of supervision are generally more straightforward candidates for addiction therapies.

 Treatment Can Help